-Water, plumbing and bathroom fittings Repair category 1 Notes No obvious significant defects noted to the accessible plumbing or sanitary fittings.
-Given the presence of the shower mounted over the bath, it is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
-Failure to do so can lead to concealed defects behind wall finishes, and below the bath.
-As the bath is boxed in, it will be appreciated that it is not possible to comment on concealed locations.
+Water, plumbing and bathroom fittings

-Heating and hot water
+1

-Repair category 1
+No obvious significant defects noted to the accessible plumbing or sanitary fittings.
+Given the presence of the shower mounted over a tray, it is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
+Failure to do so can lead to concealed defects behind wall finishes, and below the shower tray.
+As the tray is boxed in, it will be appreciated that it is not possible to comment on

-Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
-It is recommended good practice that gas boilers and appliances are serviced on an annual basis by an appropriately qualified person.
-The boiler's service history should be checked by referring to the service records.
-If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.
+Heating and hot water Repair category 1 Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
+The storage heaters are inefficient by modern day standards, and likely to be nearing the end of their performance life.